-Release – At the end of the 2 week period the pen may be opened, and the hedgehog is free to go.
+At the end of the discussed release period the pen is opened, and the hedgehog is free to go.
 Some may stay and make use of the house and food for days or sometimes weeks afterwards while others will go at the first opportunity.

-Once you are sure the hedgehog has left, the pen and house should be emptied and cleaned.
-Suitable cleaners are both antibacterial and antifungal.
-Examples include Anigene or Johnston’s small animal cage cleaner is suitable.
+Once you are sure the hedgehog has left, the house should be emptied, cleaned and thoroughly disinfected Suitable cleaners should be both antibacterial and antifungal.
+Johnston’s small animal cage cleaner is suitable.
 Check other brands for recommendations.

 Please continue to provide dry food and water each night.
 Water in a shallow dish is extremely important especially in hot dry weather.
 Even if the hedgehog does not make its permanent home in your garden, this will encourage it to visit.